The-MZ/NativeUI-Example/README.md

   They aren't correct because I just cut some code of the Atomic SP Beta menu and put it in the example.
   They look like this: "1/5".
 You can't miss them, they are next to the name of the feature and will appear at the bottom of the menu when a feature is selected!

+You are free to modify and change this example to whatever you like!